pedromsantos/ts-kata/src/16_ESAMarsRover/README.md

 }
 ```

-You don’t have to implement the radio, it’s being implemented by another team.
+You don’t have to implement the radio, another team is implementing it.